 - Have thoughts about hurting themself

-Being behaviorally fit means controlling actions to the benefit of military family health.
+Being financially fit means managing your money effectively to benefit your military family health.
 There are three primary components of this domain, including:

 - Help cope with multiple deployments, combat stress or injury